pnp/graph-connectors-samples/samples/nodejs-typescript-github/README.md

 Looking a bit deeper, this sample shows how you can use the Webhook feature to handle events from GitHub and ingest them into Microsoft Graph instead of crawling a data source periodically.
 This differs from crawling GitHub in the following ways:

-* **Real-time updates**: The Graph connector is updated in real-time as events occur in GitHub
+* **Real-time updates**: The Copilot connector is updated in real-time as events occur in GitHub
 * **Customizable**: You can choose which events to ingest and how to handle them
 * **Scoped**: You can scope the connector to only ingest data from specific repositories rather than all repositories